hcitang/hci-reading-group/index.md

 ## Previous Papers

+* Jan 26 - Zhao - Alexandra Voit, Sven Mayer, Valentin Schwind, and Niels Henze.
+2019.
+Online, VR, AR, Lab, and In-Situ: Comparison of Research Methods to Evaluate Smart Artifacts.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI '19).
+Association for Computing Machinery, New York, NY, USA, Paper 507, 1–12.
+DOI:https://doi.org/10.1145/3290605.3300737

 * Jan 19 - Jiannan - Klemen Lilija, Henning Pohl, and Kasper Hornbæk.
 2020.
 Who Put That There?
 Temporal Navigation of Spatial Recordings by Direct Manipulation.
 Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems.
 Association for Computing Machinery, New York, NY, USA, 1–11.
 DOI:https://doi.org/10.1145/3313831.3376604